As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 When the good seed of the Word of God germinates (explodes with life) in our hearts, we receive the power that changes our lives.

-2. Jesus Christ Accepted the Old Testament Scriptures as Inspired
+2. Jesus Christ Accepted the Old Testament Scriptures as Inspired and Trustworthy

 Jesus trusted the Scripture as true and completely reliable.